Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 ## Assumptions

 Some assumptions had to be made while developing this functionality.
 Below is the explanation of these assumptions.

+### Schedules are converted to UTC notation disregarding DST

+When converting schedules from the buil-in GUI editor to CRON notation inside YAML I had to follow the guidelines which are stated [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/scheduled-triggers?view=azure-devops&tabs=yaml#migrating-from-the-classic-editor).
+These instructions tells us that schedules in YAML pipelines are expected as CRON notation, but more notably in UTC format.
+In the classical pipeline you can determine in which timezone OffSet you want to run the schedule.
+In YAML there is no such way and it expects a UTC based notation.

+DayLightSaving corrections are ignored by YAML pipelines. e.g CEST will not be +2 based on UTC but rather +1 (based of the non-DST timezone CET).
+Converted schedules are formatted as UTC w/o DST correction.
+This might the schedule in the YAML file has a different day / time as configured in the GUI pipeline.

+e.g. Schedule on Tokyo Time (UTC+9) on Saturday at 1:00 (AM) means it needs to be corrected with -9 hours to be in UTC.
+Your converted YAML Schedule in CRON will read Friday 16:00 (PM) (0 16 * * 5)

+similarly if you have a UTC - x timezone scheduled near the end of your timezones day it will be planned on the next day(s).

 ### allow override variables --> Parameters